Carl Gustav Magnusson

 Carl Gustav Magnusson (born March 8, 1940) is an industrial designer, inventor, design juror and lecturer.

 Life and career

-Carl Gustav Magnusson was born in Malmö, Sweden, and grew up in Innisfail, Alberta; Toronto, Ontario; and Vancouver, British Columbia, in Canada.
+Carl Gustav Magnusson was born in Malmö, Sweden, and grew up in Canada, including Innisfail, Alberta; Toronto, Ontario, where he attended St. Andrew's College, Aurora; and Vancouver, British Columbia, where he attended St. George's School (Vancouver).
 He studied engineering and architecture at the University of Idaho and architecture at the Chalmers Institute of Technology in Gothenburg, Sweden.
 In 1967 he joined the Office of Charles and Ray Eames in California and, in 1969, Magnusson opened his own design practice in Rudolf Schindler's studio on Kings Road in West Hollywood, California.

 Magnusson's prototype for a wooden toy system and hardware for a hanging fabric room divider manufactured by Fortress Chairs, Inc., were featured in "California Design 11," published in 1971.

 Knoll

 In 1976 Magnusson joined Knoll as Director of Graphics and Showroom Design and was named Director of Design for Europe shortly thereafter.
 He designed Knoll showrooms in London, Frankfurt, Stuttgart, Zurich, Florence, Rome, Amsterdam and Turin.
 In 1993, he was named Senior Vice President, Director of Design Worldwide, and, in 2003, Executive Vice President, Director of Design.

 As a design director, Magnusson widened the range of designers that Knoll commissioned work from—recruiting both established and younger talents.
 In the late 1980s, Magnusson rekindled Knoll's relationship with Florence Knoll and renowned designers such as esthetic theorist Ettore Sottass, which led to numerous iconic pieces, including the Mandarin chair and the Spyder table.
 Sculptor Maya Lin collaborated closely with Magnusson in 1998 to create Knoll's Maya Lin line of furniture that Knoll continues to sell today.
 Similarly, architect Frank Gehry worked with Knoll to create Knoll's Fog Collection.
 His work with Ross Lovegrove led to a number of iconic products.

 Magnusson continued to contribute his own designs to Knoll as well, including the Magnusson Desk (1993), the RPM Chair (1997), and modular office systems, the Spelo desk collection; Dividends, with David Noel; Currents, with Robert Reuter; and Autostrada, with Robert Reuter and Charlie Rozier.

 During his 29 years at Knoll, Magnusson was also active as a curator and educator.
 He established the Knoll Design Symposium at Cranbrook Academy of the Arts in Bloomfield Hills and in 1997; he co-founded with Albert Pfeiffer (AIA) The Knoll Museum in East Greenville, Pennsylvania.
 With over 60 years of Knoll furniture designs, the museum is considered among the most comprehensive display of archival collector items by any furniture manufacturer.